 To quickly find the UA code in the code, open up your browser on-page search function.
 This is usually a similar keyboard shortcut such as ctrl+ F, or Command + Option + F (Mac).
 Search using just “UA-” and you should find it quickly.

-What if you don’t see a UA code in the website source code?
+What if you don’t see any codes in the website source code or Tag Assistant?

 - It may not be present in the code.
 Meaning it is not tracking.